user-story-based-exercises/sew-simple-rest-service/README.md

 - Each song is stored in a database.
 - The endpoint /api/songs provides the caller with all songs available in the database.

+### Hint
+- If you run into the CORS issue, try to use the annotation @CrossOrigin on your repository.

 ## User Story 2
 *As a consumer I want to see a list of all available songs, so that I can pick the one that suits me the most.*